 - Review Suggestion means Skydio 2 will fly to the ceiling of the pillar closest to the takeoff position.
 The drone will then face the structure (the centroid of the AR polygon-prism).
 We recommend selecting this option. - Set Manually allows you to manually pilot the drone to your preferred vantage point, using the Skydio Controller.
 If you choose to manually set the location of the AR Observer, ensure you are choosing a spot that provides you with the best situational awareness for monitoring the scan's progress.
-For best performance, fly no more than 10m from the scan volume, tightly frame the structure and keep the gimbal pitch level or looking down toward the area.
+For best performance, fly no more than 10m from the scan volume and tightly frame the structure.
 Fill the frame vertically or horizontally.